joshling1919/integer-heroes/README.md

 ## Background

 Integer Heroes is a math game for late primary to early middle school students.
-It provides students with a visual representation of integer addition and subtraction so that they can develop a stronger conceptual understanding.
+It provides students with a visual representation of integer addition so that they can develop a stronger conceptual understanding.

 In Integer Heroes, students are first given an integer operation problem (ie. 5 + (-9)= ?).
 Then, they have to decide the appropriate way to represent each of the numbers in the problem.
 In this game, **superheroes represent positive numbers, and supervillains represent negative numbers**.
 In the case of 5 + (-9), the students would select 5 heroes to represent the positive five, and 9 villains to represent the negative nine.